Order Book

 let midpoint: Option<f64> = book.midpoint();Analysis methods

-The OrderBook provides methods for analyzing market depth and simulating execution:
+The OrderBook supports market depth analysis and execution simulation:

 // Average fill price for a given quantity